Tina Nowak, RN

 Shawna works in both individual (narrative, gestalt, cognitive-behavioral, internal family systems, art therapy) and systemic (structural, inter-generational) treatment modalities and is trained in DBT, PCIT, TF-CBT, CPP and psychological first aid.

 Heidi is a licensed professional counselor, certified eating disorder specialist and body image expert.
 For the past decade, she’s worked as a therapist in residential treatment centers with both middle school girls and women suffering from eating disorders.
 She believes strongly in the body-mind-spirit connection and the importance of spirituality in the healing process.
 Her greatest passion is the role of Reclaiming Beauty coach and soul advocate.

-Brittany Nowak, BA
+Brittany Gordon, BA